zcroft27/tftp/README.md

 # What
-This is a TFTP parser.
+This is a TFTP parser, client, and daemon.
 This began as a simple project to explore parsing a binary protocol.
-TFTP is a straightforward protocol that I may make a client and server for in the future.

 The parser is unit tested.